Gold Price Forecast 2026 & 2027: Analyst Targets & Outlook

 Strategy 2: Buy the Dip

-Wells Fargo explicitly recommends “buying the dip” when gold pulls back from peaks.
-Gold has consistently recovered from short-term corrections during this bull market — though the March 2026 correction was a more meaningful test.
-Spot fell from the $5,589 all-time high to a Q1 close of $4,608 (about 17.5%) before recovering into the high $4,800s.
+Both Wells Fargo and UBS explicitly recommend “buying the dip” when gold pulls back from peaks.
+Gold has consistently recovered from short-term corrections during this bull market — though 2026's drawdown has been a far bigger test.
+Spot fell from the $5,595 all-time high to briefly under $4,000 on 24 June — a peak-to-trough decline of roughly 29% — before rebounding on weak July payrolls to around $4,150.
 Whether that full drawdown qualifies as a “dip” to buy or the start of something larger depends on your macro view.

 The key question is whether any given pullback is a temporary correction or the start of a trend reversal.
-The structural drivers — central bank buying, ETF inflows, geopolitics — remain intact, but near-term headwinds have grown: a firmer US dollar, rising oil prices, and higher real yields are the factors UBS cited when trimming its short-term target.
+The structural drivers — central bank buying, de-dollarisation, geopolitics — remain intact, but near-term headwinds have grown: a hawkish Fed, a firmer US dollar, higher real yields, and two-way ETF flows are the factors UBS and Goldman Sachs cited when cutting their targets.
 Many investors will prefer pound-cost averaging (Strategy 1) rather than trying to pinpoint a bottom.

 Strategy 3: Review Your Portfolio Allocation